Bolympus1/DADS7202_HW02/README.md

 ## Assumption:
-In this project, we think the pre-train model that validation on ImageNet dataset can't classify present moblie phone design to tell which image is which brand cause of that we choose 3 models such as VGG16, ResNet152V2, and MobileNet.
+In this project, we think the pre-trained model that validation on ImageNet dataset can't classify present moblie phone design to tell which image is which brand cause of that we choose 3 models such as VGG16, ResNet152V2, and MobileNet.

-In this case our assumption about the pre-train model is the largest model will have the most accuracy which is VGG16 and the lowest accuracy is MobileNet
+In this case our assumption about the pre-trained model is the largest model will have the most accuracy which is VGG16 and the lowest accuracy is MobileNet

 ## Data pre-processing and splitting :